William Contreras Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 14th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets have the 25th-ranked team ERA across all league pitching staffs (4.65).
+- The Mets have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.

-- Mets pitchers combine to allow 106 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Mets pitchers combine to give up the fifth-most home runs in baseball (107 total, 1.4 per game).

-- Verlander (2-4) gets the starting nod for the Mets in his 10th start of the season.
-He's put together a 4.50 ERA in 52 2/3 innings pitched, with 44 strikeouts.
+- Peterson makes his first start of the season for the Mets.

-- The right-hander last appeared on Wednesday against the Houston Astros, when he threw seven innings, allowing four earned runs while giving up eight hits.
+- It's the season debut and his first appearance in more than a year for the 27-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.